Inflammatory Foods to Avoid for a Happy Tummy

 Alcohol and leaky gut

 The intestinal wall exists largely as a barrier between the intestines and our bloodstream.
-When working effectively, it allows key nutrients - and prevents dangerous toxins - to be absorbed from the gastrointestinal tract and into the bloodstream.
-Excessive alcohol consumption may compromise this barrier, making it “leaky” or permeable.
+When working effectively, it allows key nutrients to be absorbed from the gastrointestinal tract and into the bloodstream, whilst preventing dangerous toxins from getting into our blood.

 Inhibited Immune Response